Hyunjung Lee (M.S. Graduate Student Candidate)

 Full Bio Sketch

-Mr. Lee is currently doing his undergraduate degree in Electronics Engineering at Kyungpook National University, Daegu, Republic of Korea.
+Mr. Lee received his B.S. degree in Electronics Engineering at Kyungpook National University, Daegu, Republic of Korea in 2024.
+He is currently pursuing toward his M.S. graduate degree in Electronics Engineering at Kyungpook National University, Daegu, Republic of Korea.
 His research interests cover automotive embedded systems, specially in designing multi-camera interoperable emulation framework using embedded edge-cloud AI computing for autonomous vehicle driving.
 He is pursuing his research to implement the entire full stacks from low-level embedded firmware to autonomous driving algorithm, including the hardware systems, by interoperating human-interative interfaces.

 Research Topic